Daniel-KM/Omeka-S-module-EUCookieBar/README.md

-[EU Cookie Bar] is a module for [Omeka S] that adds a European Union warning about cookies and private life, if you use Google analytics, Facebook buttons, or your own tools to steal personal data of your visitors.
+[EU Cookie Bar] is a module for [Omeka S] that adds a European Union warning about cookies and private life, if you use Google analytics, Facebook buttons, or your own hacker tools to steal personal data of your visitors.

 It uses the [jQuery cookiebar widget].

 Installation